Supervision Doesn't Scale. Culture Does.

 Culture carried by one person is fragile.
 Culture carried by many is stable.
 The goal isn't to clone yourself — it's to build a team that protects the place because they care about it.

-From Staff to Culture Carriers
+From Rule-Follower to Culture Carrier

 There's a difference between someone who follows rules and someone who protects an environment.
 The first does what's asked.
 The second notices when something's off and adjusts — without being told.